Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 42 - Minting NFTs and Building an NFT Marketplace like OpenSea/42.09 Buying NFTs/README.md

 Set `shouldDisplay` to `true` initially.
 When `handleBuy` is triggered, set the loader to visible and after the purchase completes, hide the loader and set `shouldDisplay` to `false` to remove the item from view.

 Test the full purchase flow: mint an NFT, list it, and buy it.
 Confirm that the token balance decreases, the NFT disappears from Discover, and appears in My NFTs.

+## Conclusion

+This project demonstrates a complete NFT marketplace with minting, listing, buying, and ownership tracking functionalities on the Internet Computer.
+While the project is complex and may require debugging, it provides a solid foundation for building decentralized applications with token integration and inter-canister communication.

+Remember that deploying on the live network incurs costs for minting and transactions, so extensive testing on localhost is recommended.
+Consider applying for developer grants from Dfinity to support your projects.

+Thank you for following along, and I look forward to seeing the innovative projects you create in the future.

+## Key Takeaways

+- Implemented the buying functionality for NFTs by transferring tokens and ownership.
+- Integrated the token canister to handle DANG token transfers between buyer and seller.
+- Developed a backend function to complete the purchase and update NFT ownership.
+- Enhanced the frontend UI to reflect purchase status and update NFT listings dynamically.